oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow/configuration-reference.md

 * **message**
     *Translatable*: `oro.workflow.{workflow_name}.transition.{transition_name}.warning_message`
     Notification message, that will be shown at frontend before transition execution.
+* **init_routes**
+    *array*
+    List of routes where will be displayed transition button.
+It's needed for start workflow from entities that not directly related to that workflow.
+* **init_entities**
+    *array*
+    List of entities where will be displayed transition button.
+It's needed for start workflow from entities that not directly related to that workflow.
+* **init_context_attribute**
+    *string*
+    Name of attribute which contains init context: routeName, entityId, entityClass, referrer, group.
+Default value - `init_context`
 * **display_type**
     *string*
     Frontend transition form display type.
 Possible options are: dialog, page.